arzwa/MultilocusIsland/docs/paper/draft-hapdip2.md

 equilibrium, we solve the system self-consistently by performing a fixed point iteration.
-In words: for a given initial set of allele frequencies and heterozygosities, we calculate the gff at each locus using @eq:gff2; using these gff values, we next calculate expected allele frequencies and heterozygosities at each locus using numerical quadrature.
+In words: for a given initial set of allele frequencies and heterozygosities, we calculate the gff at each locus using @eq:gff; using these gff values, we next calculate expected allele frequencies and heterozygosities at each locus using numerical quadrature.
 This process is repeated until convergence.